jimmielin/cs205-spring-20-final/docs/index.md

 #### AWS Batch

-Please refer to the [STILT on AWS - AWS Batch workflow document](https://github.com/jimmielin/cs205-spring-20-final/blob/master/docs/stilt_aws_docker_workflow.md).
+Please refer to the [STILT on AWS - AWS Batch container creation](https://github.com/jimmielin/cs205-spring-20-final/blob/master/docs/stilt_aws_docker_workflow.md) for the creation steps for the container.

 * **FSx High-Performance File System**: Created on `us-east-2` with storage capacity of `1.2 TiB` and `200 MB/s/TiB (up to 1.3 GB/s/TiB burst)` highest-performance option for a throughput capacity of `234 MB/s`.
 Mounted on `/fsx` through all AWS Batch instances.
 Pricing is calculated using **persistent, 200 MB/s/TiB baseline** cost of `$0.29 GB/month`.
 For this instance this works out to be `$356.352/month` or `$0.00330/second`.